rubocop-lts/standard-rubocop-lts/README.md

 ---

-NOTE: You might be interested in [`rubocop-lts`][rlts] which sits as a higher level than this gem, and can keep pace with whatever version of Ruby you happen to be on.
+NOTE: You might be interested in [`rubocop-lts`][rlts] which sits as a higher level than, and depends on, this gem.
+It will enable your Ruby style rules to keep pace with whatever version of Ruby your project happens to be on!

 | Gem Name                      | Version                             | Downloads                                                            | CI                                                                    | Activity                                                                                                                                              |
 |-------------------------------|-------------------------------------|----------------------------------------------------------------------|-----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|